It may sound like the title of a reality show, but it was never a game. The little country of Estonia has survived years of brutality.

 I started my tour of the Lower Town at the harbor and passed through Fat Margaret Tower, which guarded entry into the town during medieval times.
-Walked up Pikk Street (Long Street), which was once lined with the warehouse-homes of the German merchants of the Hanseatic League.
+I walked up Pikk (Long) Street, which was once lined with the warehouse-homes of the German merchants of the Hanseatic League.

-The Hanseatic League dominated sea trade in northern Europe for five-hundred years.
+The Hanseatic League dominated sea trade in northern Europe for five hundred years.
 They set up trading centers in ports throughout northern Europe, built ships and docks, and organized armies to protect their commerce against pirates.
-Tallinn was one of the league’s major hubs, especially between the 1300 to 1500s.
+Tallinn was one of the league’s major hubs, especially from the 1300s to the 1500s.

 Tallinn’s most powerful and wealthy Hanseatic guild members belonged to the Great Guild.
 Only married men could join, as marriage demonstrated a deeper commitment to the community.
 Nearby on Pikk Street was the headquarters of another guild, the Brotherhood of the Black Heads.

 The Black Heads were bachelors.
-If a fire broke out in town, the more expendable Black Heads were sent to put it out.
+If a fire broke out in town, the more expendable Black Heads were called out.
 When a Black Head got married, he could then join the prestigious Great Guild and improve his position.
 (Black Head refers to Saint Maurice, an early Christian martyr from Africa.)

 The German merchants attended Saint Nicholas Church, built in the 1200s.
 In 1944, while Tallinn was occupied by the Nazis, the Russians bombed the city.
-The church was mostly destroyed, its steeple knocked over.
+The church was mostly destroyed and its steeple knocked over.

-One of its prized possessions was saved, however, a painting from the late 1400s, Bernt Notke’s Danse Macabre (Dance of Death).
-The painting portrays skeletons dancing among mortals of all walks of life, popes, kings and paupers, and reminds all that death is inevitable.
+However, one of its prized possessions was saved—a painting from the late 1400s, Bernt Notke’s Danse Macabre (Dance of Death).
+The painting portrays skeletons dancing among mortals of all walks of life, popes, kings, and paupers, and reminds them all that death is inevitable.

 Vamping for tourists

 I walked up the steep Short Leg Lane to Toopea (Upper Town).
-Near the top is a stone tower with a giant door, the original, one of only two that allowed passage between the Upper and Lower towns.
-The nearby towers are called Maiden and Kiek-in-de-Kök (fun to say).
+Near the top is an original stone tower with a giant door, one of only two that allowed passage between the Upper and Lower towns.
+The nearby towers are called Maiden and fun-to-say Kiek-in-de-Kök.

 Tallinn is revered by the Danes as the birthplace of their flag.
 According to legend, the Danes were losing a battle on this very spot when, suddenly, a white cross fell from heaven and landed in a pool of blood.
-The Danes were inspired (I would be too) and went on to win.
+The Danes were inspired and went on to win.
 The Danish flag features a white cross on a red background.

-Visited the fanciful Russian Orthodox Cathedral with its multiple domes, glittery icons and smoking candles.
+I visited the fanciful Russian Orthodox Cathedral with its multiple domes, glittery icons, and smoking candles.
 Estonia is the most secular country in the world, possibly due to its long domination by the Soviets.
 Few attend these amazing churches.
 Across the street is the medieval Toompea Castle, now Estonia’s parliament building.

-Back in Lower Town, I people-watched for a while in Tallinn’s broad Town Hall Square, lined with cafés, cluttered with vendors’ tents and swarming with tour groups from the cruise ships.
+Back in Lower Town, I people-watched for a while in Tallinn’s broad Town Hall Square, lined with cafés, cluttered with vendors’ tents, and swarming with tour groups from the ships.

 The Town Hall dominates the square.
-A pharmacy on the square dates from 1422 and claims to be Europe’s oldest continuously operating apothecary.
+A pharmacy dates from 1422 and claims to be Europe’s oldest continuously operating apothecary.

 Against the wall near Viru Gate is a lineup of stalls full of knitted goods, few of which, if any, are knit by Estonian grandmothers using natural fibers.
 In the doorways of most of the shops are life-sized matryoshka dolls, dressed like Estonian peasants.

-A tacky little tourist train rumbled over the cobblestones.
-Restaurant wait staff in corny period costumes pitched passersby on the street.
+A tacky little tourist train rumbles over the cobblestones.
+Restaurant wait staff in corny period costumes pitch passersby on the street.

-Old Town Tallinn, I think, has just stepped over the line between historical village and theme park, but it is hard to lay blame.
-They’ve been down for so long.
-Finally allowed to participate in free-enterprise, they are revelling in the opportunities.
+Old Town Tallinn, I think, has just stepped over the line between historical village and theme park, but it is hard pass judgment.
+The populace has been down for so long.
+Finally allowed to participate in free enterprise, they are revelling in the opportunities.